iamnachoj/Tercios-Web-Application/README.md

 # Tercios Web Application
  Tercios the football bar finder

 For now, landing page is finished.
-NBA will be to first fix responsiveness in the header, and make sure the rest works fine in all devices.

 Second and more importantly, work on the app: we will need to create a database where all the bars say their city, and a calendar where they post the matches and the time
 Once we gather a good amount of bars, we need to make an app that sends bars per city requested and matches.